Cranberry Sourdough Bread

 This post may contain affiliate links.

 This cranberry sourdough bread is the perfect fall treat.
-The combination of tangy sourdough and sweet cranberries is sure to please everyone at your table.
+The combination of tangy sourdough, sweet oranges, and tart cranberries is sure to please everyone at your table!

-As we enter into fall, we are also entering into new seasonal flavors to shift the palate of our meals, one such food being… cranberries!
+As we enter into fall, we are also entering into new seasonal flavors for our meals, one such food being… cranberries!
 This cranberry sourdough bread is the perfect way to enjoy the tartness of cranberries alongside any meal, or even on its own as a delicious snack.

 This cranberry sourdough bread recipe is similar to my 100% Whole Wheat Sourdough Bread recipe with a few tweaks: